 - Developed competencies in job safety skills and awareness of workplace hazards.

 - Acquired practical hands-on experience with a variety of stationary and portable power tools.

 - Acquired skills and knowledge to make a successful transition to an entry-level position in the work force.

 - Demonstrated the ability to apply mathematical concepts to the welding field.

 - Completed the theoretical and practical requirements for Level I of the Welding Apprenticeship and have an opportunity to challenge the Welding Apprenticeship Level 1 exam.

-- Mature student status with acceptable scores on the College Placement Assessment or GED; OR
+- Mature Student Status with acceptable scores on the College Placement Assessment or GED

 - good physical condition

 - suitable work clothes and steel toed work shoes